-When you meet your Mentor on the 12th June you will be expected to produce some evidence of completing these preparatory tasks (at least some initial research for IB students), therefore it is essential that you keep a note of your work and print off relevant evidence to bring with you.
+When contact your Mentor, you will be expected to produce some evidence of completing these preparatory tasks, therefore it is essential that you keep a note of your work, save it and email it to your Mentor.

 Finally don’t forget, that this is a very important part of your time in the Sixth Form and the work that you put in between now and the end of term is essential in making sure you are able to make a competitive and timely application.